Do you know the most important terms in shipping? Here we have gathered them in a quick guide so you will always have easy access to the big picture.

 You need to describe exactly what you are shipping, so the forwarder can complete the required paperwork for international shipping.
 The commodity will also be stated on the bill of lading (B/L), which is your receipt for the goods shipped, and the basis of customs declarations.

 The Harmonized Commodity Description and Coding System (HS) is an international standard for classification of all traded commodities developed by the World Customs Organization (WCO).
 As almost all customs regimes base their duty tariffs on this classification, your commodity will need to be classified correctly for declaration.
-If you are not aware of the HS code of your commodity, don’t worry, the freight forwarder or the customs house broker is educated to find the right classification based on your accurate cargo description.
+If you are not aware of the HS code of your commodity, don’t worry, your supplier will know the specific HS code, as well as the freight forwarder is educated to find the right classification based on your accurate cargo description.
 If you are interested, you can read more about HS Codes and see the complete list, you can find it for example on www.hscode.org.